 - Helps to prevent headache and jaw pain – Clenching one’s teeth at night puts a lot of strain on the jaw.
 Many persons who clench their teeth will experience different amounts of jaw pain.
 This jaw pain can develop into chronic headaches and even migraines, making it difficult for individuals to function throughout the day.

 - Prevent clenching teeth in sleep – Wearing a nightguard will allow them to get a better night’s sleep because many people who clench their teeth at night will wake themselves up when they are clenching.
 Because night guards are designed to keep one’s muscles relaxed when sleeping, they take the majority of the force of clenching.

-What makes teeth grinding harmful?
+What causes teeth grinding to be harmful?